Shreyas-SShetty/EE635_Project/README.md

-# Linear Algebra Experiments - Demo
+# Linear Algebra Experiments - With Demo
 ## Experiment 1 - Audio Signal Reconstruction using Fourier Series Projection

 This MATLAB script demonstrates how to reconstruct an audio signal by projecting it onto a basis of sinusoidal (sine and cosine) functions, effectively performing a truncated **Fourier Series Expansion**.